 However, people with chronic stress, certain medical conditions, or who take certain medications can have cortisol levels that are higher than usual.
 They may want to try some techniques for lowering cortisol, such as:

 1. Lowering stress

-A person trying to lower their cortisol levels should eat a healthful, balanced diet and pay attention to their sugar intake.
+A person trying to lower their cortisol levels should eat a balanced diet, paying particular attention to their sugar and caffeine intake.

 Some foods that may help to keep cortisol levels stable include: